 New standards are emerging, particularly concerning the plants to be used.
 Vegetalised roofs must contribute effectively to overall building insulation – and plant root systems must not harm roof weatherproofing!

 To ensure perfect building weatherproofing, there are also technical standards indicating the good practice to follow when installing vegetalisation supports on elevations or as covers on roofs.
 These are called Unified Technical Documents for buildings (DTU)… But when executing a vegetalisation project, there are several pitfalls to avoid!
 Lastly, the Unep recently prepared some professional guidelines (4) to assist professionals and other technicians throughout every step in building and servicing vegetalised buildings.
-They evoke in particular vegetalising on timber frames and vegetalising with climbing plants… Use these rules in parallel with the ADIVET 2007 rules for professionals concerning weatherproofing (5).
-Even if these rules are not obligatory, it is always good to be familiar with them!
+They evoke in particular vegetalising on timber frames and vegetalising with climbing plants and the greening of roofs… Even if these rules are not obligatory, it is always good to be familiar with them!

 It is true that laws and standards do not flower as quickly as vegetalised buildings but those that do exist already show the way for the first steps in Ecological town planning and the greening of urban buildings… Now it’s up to you!